boldbi/iframe-token-based-authorization-sample/README.md

  ## Configuration

-  1. Requires the following properties to be configured as mandatory.
+  1. Requires the following properties to be configured as mandatory:
       * EmbedSecretKey
       * DashboardURL
-      * UserEmail.
+      * UserEmail

-  Please find the details of the parameter in the URL as follows.

    <table>
    <tr>